apache/causeway-site/content/components/viewers/wicket/customizing-the-viewer.md

 ##### How the Wicket viewer selects components
 Components are created using Isis' `ComponentFactory` interface, which are registered in turn through the `ComponentFactoryRegistrar` interface.
-Every component is categorizes by type (the `ComponentType` enum).
-Isis uses this to determine which `ComponentFactory` to use.
+Every component is categorizes by type (the `ComponentType` enum), and Isis uses this to determine which `ComponentFactory` to use.
 For example, the `ComponentType.BOOKMARKED_PAGES` is used to locate the `ComponentFactory` that will build the bookmarked pages panel.

-In many cases, though, additional information is needed.
-For example,  is the type to render a scalar property or parameter.
-But there are many different `ComponentFactory` implementations; one for a string, one for a boolean, one for a date etc.

 Each factory is also handed a model (an implementation of `org.apache.wicket.IModel`) appropriate to its `ComponentType`; this holds the data to be rendered.
 For example, `ComponentType.BOOKMARKED_PAGES` is given a `BookmarkedPagesModel`, while `ComponentType.SCALAR_NAME_AND_VALUE` factories are provided a model of type of type `ScalarModel` .